 With the TOOL USAGE and TOOL USAGE TEST soft keys, you can check before starting a program in a Program Run operating mode whether the tools being used in the selected program have enough service life remaining.
-Here the TNC compares the actual values for service life in the tool table with the nominal values from the tool requirement file.
+The TNC then compares the actual service-life values in the tool table with the nominal values from the tool usage file.

-After you have clicked the TOOL USAGE TEST soft key, the TNC displays the results of the tool usage test in a pop-up window.
+After you have pressed the TOOL USAGE TEST soft key, the TNC displays the result of the tool usage test in a pop-up window.
 Use the CE key to close the pop-up window.

-The TNC saves the usage times in a separate file with the extension pgmname.H.T.DEP (see "Changing the MOD setting for dependent files" on page 576).
+The TNC saves the tool usage times in a separate file with the extension pgmname.H.T.DEP. (see "Changing the MOD setting for dependent files" on page 583).
 The generated tool usage file has the following information: